voyeg3r/dotfaster/vim/wiki/dicasvim.md

     sudo vim +M /etc/nginx/nginx.conf

+It it is useful having this mappings on your vimrc

+    cnoremap w!! w !sudo tee % >/dev/null command!
+SaveAsRoot w !sudo tee %

 # Scrolling down both parts of a split-window at the same time in Vim
 source http://stackoverflow.com/a/2986980/2571881
 First you can open two files, each in its window, doing this: